hannansatopay/FSND-Capstone-Project/README.md

 		}
 		```

-- GET '/Movies'
+- GET '/movies'
-	- Fetch all Movies info from db
+	- Fetch all Movies info from DB
 	- Request Argument : None
 	- Returns : JSON response containing all movies with their info, and request status
 	- example